kiiran5/Insyde.IO/README.md

 # INSYDE - Web-Based CAD Viewer

-INSYDE is a web-based CAD viewer that allows users to upload, view, and manipulate 3D models (STL/OBJ).
-The project includes authentication features (login/register), file uploads.
-The frontend is built with React and Three.js, while the backend is developed using Express.js and MongoDB.
+INSYDE is an interactive web application designed for viewing and manipulating 3D models in STL and OBJ formats.
+The platform allows users to authenticate, upload, and interact with 3D files efficiently.
+The frontend is developed using React.js and Three.js, while the backend is powered by Express.js and MongoDB for secure data handling.

 ## Features
-- **User Authentication** (Register/Login)
+- **User Authentication** (Sign up & Login)
 - **Upload 3D Models** (STL/OBJ format)
-- **View & Manipulate Models** (Rotate, Zoom, Reset, Download, Grid, Pan using Three.js)
+- **nteractive 3D Viewer** (Rotate, Zoom, Reset, Pan, Grid View)
 - **Secure API** (Built with Express.js, MongoDB, and JWT authentication)

 ## Tech Stack